Dowager’s Hump: Understanding and Reversing the Curve with Simple Exercises

 • Reps: 10 repetitions on each side, 2-3 sets.

-• Tip: Focus on stability and control rather than speed.
+• Coach's Tip: Focus on stability and control rather than speed.
+Imagine balancing a glass of water on your back.

 6. Cat-Cow Stretch (Improves Spinal Mobility)